waggle-sensor/sage-ecr/docker_auth/README.md

 SAGE uses [docker_auth](https://github.com/cesanta/docker_auth) for authentication and authorization of the ECR docker registry.
 SAGE specific code is integrated as a plugin into docker_auth.

+The latest docker_auth image with SAGE plugin is `sagecontinuum/docker_auth:latest`.

 ## build docker_auth image with sage plugin